Installation - Stand alone cluster

 Create the masternode storage persistent volume claim.
 This creates a dynamic persistent volume handle with the given storage capacity in the pre-configured storage backend.
 Note: It must support ReadWriteMany.

-kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/v1.0.0/masternode_pvclaim.yaml"
+kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/$VERSION/masternode_pvclaim.yaml"

-.
+Check that the created resource exists with kubectl get pvc.
 Check there are no errors in the event log with kubectl describe pvc/masternode-storage

 -